CaptainLegasov/Vehical_Routing_Problem_using_ABC/README.md

 ## 👤 Author

-Sumit — developed as part of Summer of Science optimization projects, IIT Bombay.
+Sumit — developed as part of summer activities after undergraduate 2nd year.

 Feel free to reach out for collaborations or questions!